raptor-ml/raptor/README.md

   return "hello "+req["entity_id"]+"!"
 ```
 ### Option 2: Natun compatible Feature (the Kubernetes native way)
-This is actually the results of Option 1 above 🤪
+The code below, is actually the results of Option 1 above 🤪
+But in case you've decided to not use the LabSDK, you can write a Feature Definition like this:

 ```yaml
 apiVersion: k8s.natun.ai/v1alpha1